CheAhMeD/ESP32_HotPlate/README.md

 #### Case
 The wooden case is made from plywood.
-The drawings for the laser cutting are included in drawings folder.
+*The file for laser cutting can be found in Drawings folder.*

 #### BOM
 - ESP32-WROOM-32UE Dev Kit ([AliExpress](https://www.aliexpress.com/i/1005006101661404.html))